Kev-Y-Huang/hifi-friends/README.md

 cd python3 src/server-paxos.py -s 2
 ```

 Connect the clients to the server.
-Modify the `HOST' variable of line 15 of `client-paxos.py` to be the IP address of the server.
+Modify the `HOST` variable of line 15 of `client-paxos.py` to be the IP address of the server, and update the ports to correspond with the respective machine in `machines.py`.

 ```bash
 cd python3 src/client-paxos.py